folded clothes inside a plastic storage box on a table with a sticky note with text 'donation' hand written on it stuck to the box

 Although we’re big fans of online marketplaces as a method for responsibly disposing of your old clothes, using them can be time consuming especially if you have a lot of items to get rid of.

-However, there are ways to make money from your unwanted clothes without the faff of online marketplaces.
-Get Rid by Sunshine Thrift is the most efficient way to responsibility get rid of your unwanted clothes and get a little something in return.
 Get Rid has been designed with ease in mind so even if you are time poor or simply can’t be bothered with the extra work that comes with using online marketplaces, you can still reap the rewards of responsibly getting rid of your old clothes.

 Simply create a Get Rid order online and tell Sunshine Thrift about the items you want to responsibly get rid of and within 24 hours they will provide you with a value for your items and invite you to order your mailer bag to send them your old clothes.